Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Builds secure attachments between children and caregivers

-• Supports children's emotional regulation
+• Supports the emotional regulation of children

 • Encourages exploration and learning